 12.7 LetMC reserve the right to limit, suspend or discontinue aspects of the software, websites, SOAP services, API service or any other services provided.
 We will give reasonable notice of the limiting, suspension or discontinuing, and LetMC cannot be held responsible or liable for any loss or damage suffered by you, whether direct, indirect or consequential.

-13.2 If there is no SMS activity for 28 consecutive days the service will be automatically deactivated.
+13.2 If an SMS account is assigned a send and receive SMS virtual number if there is no activity for 28 consecutive days the service will be automatically deactivated.
 To reactivate the SMS service please contact LetMC in writing.

 14.1 You, not LetMC, shall have sole intellectual property ownership or right to use of your Customer Data that you have entered, and are responsible for the accuracy, quality, integrity, legality, reliability, and appropriateness of that data.

 14.2 LetMC is not responsible or liable for the accuracy, deletion, correction, destruction, damage, loss or failure to store any Customer Data.
 You are responsible to register and comply with all Customer Data regulations, including General Data Protection Regulations (GDPR).